Applicants for the Summer Program Must:

 ‣ A disabled student according to the definition of the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973

 Ideal Applicants for the Summer Program Should:

-A completed electronic application form and supporting materials, including letters of recommendation, must be submitted by FEBRUARY 1, 2016.
-Applications open November 2, 2015.
-The Summer Program Committee meets in February.
-Decision letters will be emailed to applicants on or before March 14.
+A completed electronic application form and supporting materials, including letters of recommendation, must be submitted by the deadline.
+Decision letters will be emailed to applicants around March 21.
 The program typically accepts 12 participants.
 You will be asked to upload PDF files of your resume, personal statement, transcripts from all colleges attended, and a scanned copy of your medical insurance card, if currently insured.